lindbrook/cholera/README.md

 #### note on computational performance

-`neighborhoodWalking()` and `neighborhoodEuclidean()` are computationally intensive.
-Using R version 3.6.0 on a single core of a 2.3 GHz Intel i7 on macOS, the former plots observed paths to PDF in about 4.4 seconds and expected paths in 27 seconds.
-Using the function’s parallel implementation on 4 physical (8 logical) cores, the times fall to about 3.9 and 12 seconds.
-The latter plots observed paths to PDF in about 3.6 seconds and expected paths in 109 seconds.
-Using the function’s parallel implementation on 4 physical (8 logical) cores, the times fall to about 1.4 and 28 seconds.

-Parallelization is available on Linux, Mac and Windows.
-The Windows version is in beta testing.

-Also, note that although some precautions are taken in R.app on macOS, the developers of the ‘parallel’ package, which both functions use, strongly discourage against using parallelization within a GUI or embedded environment.
+Support for parallel computation for selected functions on Linux, Mac and Windows implemented using the ‘parallel’ package, which is part of the base R distribution: to enable parallelization, set `multi.core = TRUE` where available.
+Note that although some precautions are taken in R.app on macOS, the developers of the ‘parallel’ package strongly discourage against using parallelization within a GUI or embedded environment.
 See `vignette("parallel")` for details.

 #### vignettes